guestrin-lab/deepscholar-bench/README.md

 ## 🚀 Quick Start

-To get started, simply clone the repository and install dependencies as follows:
+To get started, make sure you are using Python 3.10, simply clone the repository and install dependencies as follows:

 ```bash
 # Clone the repository
 git clone git@github.com:guestrin-lab/deepscholar-bench.git